shebanow/pseudo_verilog/README.md

 # A Simple Example

+As an introduction, we'll begin with a simple example.
-The following example is a 4-bit up counter with enable:
+The following is a 4-bit up counter with enable:

 ```cpp
 class Counter final : public Module {